Sistemas-Multimedia/MRVC/tools/userManual.md

 # Arguments supported!

   - -h Shows help
-  - -vpath path to the video
+  - -vpath path to the local video
+  - -vurl video URL to download
   - -level Number of spatial resolutions (levels in the Laplacian Pyramid
   - -gop Number of temporal resolutions (GOP size)
   - -vname To change the video name to the output forlder